Web Loom logo

 Testing Composables Directly

-Test useObservable independently of any component:
+Test useSignal independently of any component:

 import { mount } from '@vue/test-utils';

-import { defineComponent, ref } from 'vue';
+import { defineComponent } from 'vue';

-import { BehaviorSubject } from 'rxjs';
+import { signal } from '@web-loom/signals-core';

-import { useObservable } from './useObservable';
+import { useSignal } from './useSignal';

-it('useObservable returns initial value synchronously', () => {
+it('useSignal returns the current value synchronously', () => {

 const TestComponent = defineComponent({